INFO PAGE

 Awarded: $95,000

-"District 1 Lunar New Year Fest" will organize a large-scale Lunar New Year celebration in San Francisco’s Outer Balboa, fostering cultural identity, community engagement, youth participation, and neighborhood beautification through year-round activities.
+"District 1 Lunar New Year Fest" will organize two annual, large-scale Lunar New Year celebrations in San Francisco’s Outer Balboa, fostering cultural identity, community engagement, youth participation, and neighborhood beautification through year-round activities.

 19. SOMA West Community Benefit District